Saqib2000510/Retail-Sales-Analysis-Using-SQL/README.md

 This Retail analysis is done using SQL to get the required data required for the stakeholders.

-Project Title:etail Sales Analysis
+Project Title: Retail Sales Analysis

 Tools used: MySQL

 Database: retail_sales

 This project showcases SQL skills for analyzing retail sales data.
 It includes setting up a database, exploring data, and answering business questions using SQL queries.
 It's a great starting point for beginners to learn and practice data analysis with SQL.